 - Cascade 8.6% AA Whole (added at flameout): 1 oz.

 - Wyeast 1272 American Ale II

 If you’re familiar with extract brewing, then this will be pretty easy.
 Here’s what you’ll need to brew the beer:

-- 1x Boil Kettle : For boiling the water.
+- 1x Brew Kettle: For boiling the water.
 We recommend an 8-gallon kettle.

-- 1x Fermentation Bucket : Pretty self explanatory.
-Make sure it comes with an airlock.
+- 1x Fermentation Bucket: Pretty self-explanatory.
+Make sure this bucket comes with an airlock.